justjokiing/kshift/README.md

 ## Why Use kshift?

 **Effortless and Dynamic Theme Automation**: Save time by automating theme changes for morning, evening, or specific events without manual adjustments.
-Coordinate your system's appearance with wallpapers, icon themes, and desktop themes that match the time of day or occasion.
+Coordinate your system's appearance with colorschemes, wallpapers, cursorthemes, icon themes, and desktop themes that match the time of day or occasion.

 **Customizable and Reliable Schedules**: Define unique schedules for themes using flexible time settings or solar events like sunrise and sunset.
 With systemd integration, theme changes are guaranteed to occur on time, even after system reboots.